-These stories have been written by School researchers, the Public Engagement Coordinator or members of the community and chronicle some of the many ways in which we engage the public with our research.
+These stories have been written by School researchers, the Public Engagement team or members of the community and chronicle some of the many ways in which we engage the public with our research.

 Read about exciting projects taking place in the UK, Malawi, Ghana, Pakistan, Nigeria and Mexico.

 Infectious curiosity about infection research

 Dancing, dialogues & data at the Bloomsbury Festival

 Bringing tales of public health & biomedical tools to life through stories, dance and play in our local community.

 A level students go from molecules to cells to insects

 Getting malaria?
 Facing the facts on world health day

 Sharing our wealth of experience with parliamentarians to encourage stronger action against malaria globally.

 Prestigious public engagement grants awarded to School researchers